What fintech means for your business

 Fintech has been around for a while, and you’re probably already using it – like Xero and PayPal taking the hassle out of paying, receiving and tracking money.
 Is anyone still using a spreadsheet?!

 Fintech is so popular because it’s displacing old ways of doing things with easier – and more productive – solutions.
 According to Forbes, US$27.4 billion worldwide poured into fintech startups in 2017, up 18% from 2016.

 So how are we going in New Zealand?
-NZ’s FinTech Survey 2017, published by PwC, noted that 15 percent of global annual turnover in financial services is devoted to fintech, but in New Zealand, that figure sits at just 6 percent.
+NZ’s FinTech Survey 2017, published by PwC, noted that 15% of global annual turnover in financial services is devoted to fintech, but in New Zealand, that figure sits at just 6%.

-Local businesses and consumers are being readied to for the digital finance revolution, with the survey also finding that 91 per cent of the financial services respondents expect that they will partner with a fintech in the next three to five years.
+Local businesses and consumers are being readied for the digital finance revolution, with the survey also finding that 91% of the financial services respondents expect that they will partner with a fintech in the next three to five years.

 The local fintech industry is represented by FinTechNZ, with representatives from the tech and finance industries, entrepreneurs, venture capitalists, banks and government.
 Everyone is in – and for good reason.